Vivid-Vortex/Misc/Concepts/AI/GenAIPrompts/GithubCopiltoPRCommentsResolve.md

 ## Notes

-* Prefer small, focused commits.
+* Prefer batch commits.
+1 batch per purpose say check, copilot review,human review etc.
+* Don't take human reviewers name in the commit or comment.
 * Ensure all CI checks  pass before considering the task complete.
 * Do not resolve a Copilot comment without first providing a response.
 * Do not resolve reviewer comments unless explicitly instructed.
 * Use separate commits whenever changes are logically independent.